OkiStuff/minigfx/WINDOWS.md

 Before you start you'll need some glfw folders:
 - include
 - lib

-This will allow for linking glfw3 and making minigfx work
+These folders will allow for linking glfw3 and making minigfx work

 **You will need three folders in your project: include, lib and external, as well as minigfx.h.
 All of these files should be put in one single place, not minigfx.h in a src folder, or the include folder somewhere else; they should all be in the same place**